Summer Vegetable Soup

 This post may contain affiliate links.
 Please read my disclosure policy for more details.

-This fresh and flavorful summer soup packs beautiful vegetables simmered in a herby broth brightened with lemon flavor.
-It’s thick, satisfying, and amazingly delicious.
+This summer vegetable soup packs beautiful vegetables simmered in a herby broth brightened with lemon flavor.
+It’s thick, satisfying, fresh, and flavorful!

-Top view of a bowl full of summer soup full of vegetables over a white background.
+Top view of a bowl full of summer vegetable soup full of vegetables over a white background.

 The vegetables are cooked just until tender but still bright and flavorful.
 It’s so filling yet light and fresh, and it can be served at room temperature if you wish.
 Now that the days are getting warmer, it’s perfect for a delicious lunch or dinner.

-Make sure to make a big batch.
-This summer soup makes the perfect weekday lunch or dinner; the whole family will love it!
+Make a large batch, as this summer soup makes for a perfect weekday lunch or dinner that the whole family will enjoy!

 List of the ingredients